CDCgov/tostadas/docs/user-guide/profile.md

 See more about our custom built-in profiles in [Using specific profiles](submission_guide.md#using-specific-profiles).

-## Perform a Dry Run:
+## Perform a Dry Run

 For any workflow, you can add `--dry_run true` to run through all the steps but not actually upload files to NCBI's server.
 This option produces a few submission log files you can read to check which folders will be uploaded and where they will be uploaded on the host server.

-## Submitting to BioSample and/or SRA:
+## Submitting to BioSample and/or SRA

 Use the `--workflow biosample_and_sra` workflow option to submit to BioSample and SRA.
 Turn off SRA submission by specifying `--sra false`.
-Turn off BioSample submission using `--biosample false`
+Turn off BioSample submission using `--biosample false`.

+!!! note
-Note: The column `ncbi-spuid` in the metadata template is used as the BioSample SPUID, and the column `ncbi-spuid-sra` is used as the SRA SPUID.
+    The column `ncbi-spuid` in the metadata template is used as the BioSample SPUID, and the column `ncbi-spuid-sra` is used as the SRA SPUID.
 These two fields need to be unique for each sample.
 NCBI uses SPUID as temporary linkage IDs to connect a BioSample and corresponding SRA submission.

+!!! note
-Note: SRA submission supports uploading both Nanopore and Illumina data.
+    SRA submission supports uploading both Nanopore and Illumina data.
 These will be processed as separate submission.xml files and separate uploads, as required by NCBI.

-## Submitting to GenBank:
+## Submitting to GenBank

 Use the `--workflow genbank` workflow option to submit to GenBank.
 Please note that a GenBank submission requires a BioSample accession ID assigned by NCBI.
 If you successfully ran `--workflow biosample_and_sra` previously, you can find your updated metadata file in the `accessions` folder by default.
 Check it to make sure your accession IDs were successfully assigned.
 Supply this file using `--updated_meta_path` (*NOT* `--meta_path`).

+!!! note
-Note: TOSTADAS will automatically search for `--updated_meta_path` in your `--outdir` if you don't explicitly provide it.
+    TOSTADAS will automatically search for `--updated_meta_path` in your `--outdir` if you don't explicitly provide it.

 !!! warning
-    You can only submit raw files to SRA, not to Genbank.
+    You can only submit raw files to SRA, not to GenBank.

-## Fetching NCBI Accession IDs:
+## Fetching NCBI Accession IDs

 TOSTADAS will go search for and fetch report.xml files, aggregate the results into a csv file, and create an updated metadata Excel file including the validated metadata and accession IDs, if assigned.
 This report CSV file and updated metadata Excel file are placed in the `accessions` folder by default.

 Run this workflow using `--workflow fetch_accessions`.
 Provide the same `--outdir` and `--meta_path` you provided for the original submission, as TOSTADAS uses these two parameters to find your submission folder and fetch the corresponding reports.
 If you change the naming of this folder structure, this workflow will not run.

-## Running Update Submission:
+## Running Update Submission

 NCBI allows UI-less updating of BioSample submissions, and TOSTADAS can do this using the `--workflow update_submission` workflow option.